HubSpot/Singularity/README.md

     - **loggingExtraFields** (Map of strings - optional)
     - **sigKillProcessesAfterMillis** (long - optional): Executor tries to gracefully kill tasks by initially sending a SIGTERM signal and then waits for *sigKillProcessesAfterMillis* milliseconds for the task to terminate before it tries to kill the task with a SIGKILL signal.
 Default is 120000 milliseconds (2 minutes).

-The following is an example *Deploy Service Object*
+The following is an example *Deploy Object*
 ```javascript
 {
     "requestId": "MDS_TestService",